domgor11/team-overloaded/README.md

    - Exponential weighted moving average to capture trends
    - Forward-fill method for remaining gaps

+## Clustering Methodology

+1. **Data Scaling**:
+   - Features scaled per individual to capture relative changes
+   - Demographic features (age, gender) scaled globally

+2. **K-Means Clustering**:
+   - Applied to scaled data to identify distinct athlete states
+   - Optimal number of clusters determined using the elbow method

+3. **Cluster Interpretation**:
+   - Clusters labeled based on emotional and performance characteristics:
+     - Overloaded: High negative emotions, lower performance
+     - Effective: Higher positive emotions, better performance
+     - Underloaded: Lower emotional activation, moderate performance
+     - Need More User Input: Sparse data patterns

+4. **Dimensionality Reduction**:
+   - PCA applied to visualize clusters in 2D space

 ## Completed Subtasks

-This script addresses the core sub-challenges of the Athlete State Clustering project:
+This project addresses the core sub-challenges of the Athlete State Clustering project:

 1. **Data Exploration and Preprocessing**: The script provides comprehensive cleaning and handling of missing values across all critical features.

-2. **Preparation for Clustering**: The output datasets maintain temporal information and user identifiers while ensuring complete data for effective clustering.
+2. **Clustering and Cluster Evaluation**: Applied K-means clustering to identify optimal number of clusters, evaluated using the elbow method, and interpreted clusters with feature importance analysis.

 3. **Preparation for Label Assignment**: The clean datasets can be used to develop supervised models for assigning labels to new users.